 NetSuite CRM, technically now part of Oracle (but works complementary to Oracle’s cloud application) also provides users with a 360 degree customer view.
 Quite a robust software, NetSuite allows users to provide a great customer experience starting from lead management all the way to the post-sales support stage.
 Contact management, however, is considered by users to be one of most useful functionalities within the software.
 On top of that, NetSuite has a group calendar which provides an efficient and easy way of monitoring to-do lists and achievements (with the team as a whole).

-In addition to powerful marketing automation and email tools, Infusionsoft also has its own CRM software.
+In addition to powerful marketing automation and email tools, Infusionsoft (by Keap) also has its own CRM software.
 This software allows users to manage tags, set lead scores and build email subscriber profiles.
 All of your data can be accessed from a number of different devices (such as your tablet or smartphone) and is also very secure.
 This system is also nice in that it keeps a record of all customer interactions.

 9. Infor CRM